A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Methods

-\end{small} According to the proof, many traditional coders can be replaced by adaptive coders.
-Adaptive coders can convey spike information with ultra-low latency with the help of optimization algorithms.

-\subsection{DRL algorithms}
+\subsection{DRL Algorithms}

-In this section, we will introduce different baseline algorithms (DQN \cite{mnih2015human}, DDPG \cite{lillicrap2015continuous}, BCQ \cite{fujimoto2019off} and Behavioral Cloning) used in ACSF.
-Due to space limitations, the details will be shown in the supplementary material.
+In this section, we will introduce different baseline algorithms (DQN, DDPG, BCQ and behavioral cloning) used in ACSF.
+Due to space limitations, we only show the final loss functions.
+Please refer to the supplementary materials for more details.
 Assume the agent's current environment sampling result is state $s$, action $a$, reward $r$ and next state $s'$.
 Mark the reward discount factor as $\gamma$.